-Libraries play an integral role in preserving and reviving important aspects of our culture.
-A library is simply a collection of resources and valuable information, kept together in a physical or virtual space which can either be accessed by the general public or a specific group of people.
+A library is simply a collection of resources and valuable information, kept together in a physical or virtual space that can either be accessed by the public.
+They play an integral role in preserving and reviving the crucial aspects of our culture.

-One of the oldest and most historic libraries in the world, the Library of Alexandria functioned as a major center of research and scholarship in the 3rd century onward.
-Unfortunately, the library was destroyed – a single largest loss of knowledge in the recorded history.
+One of the oldest and most historic libraries in the world, the Library of Alexandria, functioned as a major center of research and scholarship in the 3rd century onward.
+Unfortunately, it was destroyed – a single most significant loss of knowledge in recorded history.

 15. Boston Public Library

 Library’s reading room at McKim Building | Image Courtesy: Brian Johnson

 Catalogue: 22.4 million

 Annual Budget: US$38.9 million